 Audit, proof of concept, pilot – it’s a tried-and-true way to assess and upgrade meeting room technology.
 It helps you ensure stakeholder needs are addressed and your meeting room technology remains ready to use and meets your end users’ needs and expectations.
 It also provides peace of mind that you’re not installing thousands of dollars worth of equipment, just for it to be a bad fit.

-At RoomReady, one of our core values is “hustle smart”.
+At RoomReady, one of our core values is “hustle smart.”
 We will help you with the entire process by defining expectations, having a coordinated plan, and moving quickly to make it happen.
 If your rooms are in need an evaluation, we’re here to help.
-Simply contact us today to get started.
+Contact us to get started.